 Abstract

-Heterotis niloticus is a captivating freshwater fish specie widely known as African bonytongue fish.
+Heterotis niloticus is a captivating freshwater fish species widely known as African bonytongue fish.
 The study exposed the investigation of the fecundity, sex ratio and condition factor of Heterotis niloticus.
 99 H. niloticus were sampled from January to June 2023 in Epie Creek, Bayelsa State, Nigeria.
 The monthly variation in fecundity of Heterotis niloticus had the highest mean value of 1.90±0.14 for the egg sac weight was reported in June, followed by 2.27±0.35 in April, and 2.55±0.52 in March.
 The total number of eggs in a gram had a minimum mean value of 426.50±26.16 in June, a mean value of 633.70±216.6 in April, and a maximum mean value of 778.00±206.29 in May.
 The lowest mean value of the total number of eggs counted was 2151.00±733.98 in June, followed by 6666.11±4542 in April, and the highest mean value of 28003.00±37883.24 in January.
 The highest condition factor value was recorded in station 3 (3.5), followed by station 2 (3.2), while station 1 recorded the lowest value for condition factor (2.5).
 Sex ratios didn’t differ significantly from 1:1, with season and size class, males were more numerous than female, most likely because to the distinct growth rates of the sexes.
 The mating season is when H. niloticus grows at its fastest rate.
 One possible explanation for the females' slower growth is that comparatively more energy is being directed into gonad development.

 KEYWORDS: Heterotis niloticus, fecundity, sex ratio, condition factor, epie creek.